 Lifeless guards.

-People scattered, yelling and screaming as the Lifeless tromped their way into the garden, being led by a number of uniformed city watch members.
+People scattered, screaming as the Lifeless tromped into the garden, being led by a number of uniformed city guards.
 Denth cursed, shoving Vivenna to the side.
 “Run!” he said, whipping his sword free.

 “But--”

 Tonk Fah grabbed her arm, towing her out of the building as Denth charged the guards.
 The slum lords and their people were scattering, though the city guard were quickly moving to cut off exits.